nick-neely/crumbl-craver/README.md

 **Q: Are there any costs associated with using Crumbl Craver?**

-A: Crumbl Craver is completely free to use.
+A: Crumbl Craver is currently completely free to use.
 There are no hidden charges for accessing and using the app's features.

-**Q: Where can I find the terms of service and privacy policy?**

-A: The terms of service and privacy policy are accessible from the app's login page.
-We recommend reading them before creating an account.

 **Q: Who can I contact for more support?**

 A: For additional support, please email our support team at support@crumblcraver.com, and we'll be happy to assist you.

 ## Contributing